 Modelling Experimentation (using Machine Learning or other methods)

 When the data is sufficiently clean to start modelling, the process of adding a new machine learning experiment is simple and easy.
 By using the UI, it is possible to can control the type of algorithm to make use of which including logistic regression, random forests, boosting, bagging, SVM, decision trees and more.
-For each algorithm, you can tweak parameters or select the input parameters to use:
+For each algorithm, you can tweak parameters or select the input parameters

 You can run one or many experiments simultaneously, as well as compare results when finished.
 Each experiment result screen provides all the necessary information in order to comprehensively assess the effectiveness of the experiment.
 The following screenshot presents the ROC and confusion matrix parts.
 Additional information (not shown) includes feature importance and selected grid search parameters.